 Regional Writers in Residence

-From 2023, we have begun a new programme: bringing the residence to the writer, allowing them to explore their creative interests in their hometowns, communities and unique places.
+From 2023, we have begun bringing the residence to the writer, allowing them to explore their creative interests in their hometowns, communities and unique places.
 They also have full rein to decide the theme of their residency, what they will explore and how.
 Each writer has dedicated time to write, residencies in unusual/non-traditional spaces to interact with people and gain inspiration, and lead writing workshops for local people.

-2023: Lisette Auton: Darlington Writer In Residence
+2023: Lisette Auton - Darlington

 Lisette Auton works with words in all their forms: as an author and playwright, a film and theatre maker, as a solo artist, with collaborators, and alongside wonderful humans as a creative practitioner and mentor.
 Disabled, neurodivergent and northern, some say she’s a word artist, she says she does stuff with words.
 She is the author of two middle grade novels, The Secret of Haven Point and The Stickleback Catchers.
 She is also an award-winning poet and performer, including a CF Writers' Award.